Transferring Records - State Records Center and Archives

 - How do I transfer my boxes to the Records Center?

 - Records must first be an approved records retention schedule.
 Obtain appropriate archival boxes.
 Prepare transmittal form and packing list.
 Use forms found above under "Records Center Forms."
-Contact Records Center staff to arrange for pick-up of the boxes or they can be shipped or delivered once the transmittal is received/approved.
+Contact Records Management or Archives Services staff to arrange for pick-up of the boxes or they can be shipped or delivered once the transmittal is received/approved.
 Complete instructions are included above "Records Center Instructions."

 - Where do I get boxes for storage at the Records Center?